jwtly10/AlgoTrade4j/README.md

 # AlgoTrade4j

-🏗️ Note: Currently a work in progress and not yet ready for production live trading 🏗️
+🏗️ Note: Currently is a work in progress and not yet ready for production live trading 🏗️

 AlgoTrade4j is a complete (supporting strategy-dev, backtesting, optimising and live trading), high-performance algorithmic trading platform for Java, designed to be opinionated but simple.